eoinkelly/notes/capybara/capybara.md

 4. Node methods
     * These are stubbed out in capybara but must be implemented by whatever driver you use
     * It seems like drivers subclass Driver::Node
+    * The "action" methods above use #find to get the Node::Element and then manipulate it with these
     * => they have a different implementation in different drivers
     * Examples:
         1. `==(other)`